-Mississippi looks to new flag after lawmakers approve removal of Confederate emblem
+Mississippi OKs removal of Confederate emblem from flag

 Mr. Hopson said Mississippi had “a duty to the republic” to make a change on the flag which has divided the state to varying degrees since it became the official banner when it was adopted in 1894.

-There was some discussion in the senate about whether the words “in God we trust” would prove divisive, too.
+There was some discussion in the Senate about whether the words “in God we trust” would prove divisive, too.
 Mr. Hopson said at least 40% of Mississippians are offended by the current flag and that any flag was likely to have opponents, and he and other lawmakers insisted the world would condemn Mississippi if it failed to act.

-Mississippi’s population includes the highest percentage of African-Americans - 37.3% - of any in the union, according to the 2010 census.
+Mississippi’s population includes the highest percentage of Black Americans — 37.3% — of any state in the union, according to the 2010 census.

-The house voted 91-23 to approve the flag change and sent it to the senate.
-After a lengthy recess and discussion, the bill went before the state senate where it passed on a 37-14 vote at 6 p.m. on the dot to sustained applause.

-“Considering this legislation is about 126 years overdue, yeah - the state of Mississippi is good at wasting time,” Mississippi Rising’s Melissa Garriga joked during the senate’s long process.

 Sign up for Daily Newsletters